Frank Kmet: Professional career

 Summer 1996 saw him switch back to defense as part of return stints with the Bills and Packers, both of which ended prior to the regular season, before he concluded his playing career.
 The following year, Kmet and Bears defensive tackle Jim Flanigan established Timeout, a monthly newspaper covering Chicago-area high school sports.

 Personal life

-Kmet was diagnosed with diabetes during his sophomore year of high school.

-He is the father of current Chicago Bears tight end Cole Kmet.
+Kmet is the father of current Chicago Bears tight end Cole Kmet.